-Five-year ahead (2028-29) studies for the non-credible loss of double circuit HumeLink 500 kV transmission lines will be carried out by AEMO, in collaboration with Transgrid, using a full NEM network model based on Operations and Planning Data Management System (OPDMS) cases.
-This model will be modified to include the new interconnectors, generation and network augmentations that are planned for completion by June 2029 (refer to Table 2).
+Five-year ahead (2028-29) studies for the non-credible loss of double circuit HumeLink 500 kV transmission lines will be carried out by AEMO, in collaboration with Transgrid, using a full NEM network model based on OPDMS cases.
+This model will be modified to include the new interconnectors, generation and network augmentations that are planned for completion by June 2029 (refer to Table 1 in Section 2.2).
 As detailed in Section 4.10, future dispatch conditions will be based on the five-year 2022 ISP Step Change projection data.
-The key system forecast parameters that will be considered in setting up the study cases are included in Table 8.
-Future studies will assume a system normal network configuration.
+The key system forecast parameters that will be considered in setting up the study cases are included in Table 7 (in Section 3.5).
+Future studies will assume a system normal network configuration13.